 Kienan joined Watsi on September 23rd, 2015.
-Six years ago, Kienan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kienan's most recent donation traveled 8,500 miles to support Enock, a hardworking father from Kenya, to undergo bone transport surgery.
+28 other people also joined Watsi on that day!
+Kienan's most recent donation traveled 8,600 miles to support Win, a 40-year-old man from Thailand, to fund sight-restoring cataract surgery.

 Enock is a loving father of two.
 His wife is a housewife and doesn't have a source of income so he is the sole breadwinner for their family.
 Enock is a self-employed electrician who performs contractual jobs.
 However, his source of income is not stable as it depends on customer availability.
 Additionally, Enock supports his siblings financially as they are in need.
 About a year ago, Enock was involved in a traffic collision where he sustained a tibia fracture.
 Since then he has undergone multiple surgeries but has exhausted all his healthcare benefits.
 Our medical partner, African Mission Healthcare is requesting $1,500 to fund bone transport surgery that Enock needs to help him finally heal and get back to work.
 This surgery will allow Enock to work easily again and to provide for his family.
 Enock shared, “I rely on my legs to work and fend for my family.
 After the accident, I have had difficulties in walking and I cannot go to work.
 I need this surgery to help me with mobility.”